SimonMaracine/Muhle-Intelligence/protocol.md

 ### bestmove (`move` | none)

-Responds with the best move calculated after a `go` command, or with *none*, if the game is over
+Responds with the best move calculated after a `go` command, or with *none*, if the game is over.

 ### info time `value` [eval `value`] [nodes `value`]

 Informs the GUI about its progress in calculating the best move.
 Can be sent at any time between the **go** command and the **bestmove** response.

-*time* represents the total elapsed time since the thinking algorithm started
+*time* represents the total elapsed time since the thinking algorithm started.

 *eval* represents how much advantage does the current player have.
 It is implementation defined and optional.